e-mail: bok@dhit.pl

 • They are exceptionally resistant to demagnetization caused by an external magnetic field,

-• Significant importance in the industry of new technologies – find application in HDD drives, electric motors, medical equipment and very highly developed apparatuses.
+• Wide application in advanced technologically fields – find application in HDD drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: